For many professionals, there come times when you realize that your manager or boss simply is not as effective as they could be.

 In addition to learning from industry-aligned faculty, students are also offered the unique opportunity to engage in integrated experiential learning by becoming a part of Northeastern’s renowned network of employers and organizations.
 These opportunities allow students to exercise their leadership skills through hands-on learning opportunities and research projects that are designed to cultivate strong leaders.

-Learn more about the Bachelor of Science in Leadership degree on the Northeastern University program page.
+Learn more about the Bachelor of Science in Management degree on the Northeastern University program page.